LeoHuang0730/ui-platform-psitip/README.md

 `cd PLACEHOLDER_FOR_YOUR_FOLDER_DIRECTORY/frontend-ui-platform-psitip`<br>
 Step 3.
 Run the website by the following command:
 `npm run dev`<br>
 Step 4.
-Access the website by typing the URL in the browser:
+Access the website by typing the following URL in the browser:
 `http://localhost:3000`<br>

 ## Installing PSITIP locally